Brimley Road

-Brimley Road is a north-south street in Toronto and the Regional Municipality of York, Ontario, Canada.
+Brimley Road is a north–south street in Toronto and the Regional Municipality of York, Ontario, Canada.
 In Toronto, it is located entirely within Scarborough and carried 32000 vehicles daily in May 2007 Hence, it is classified as a major arterial road by the city of Toronto.

 Beginning at Scarborough Bluffs by Lake Ontario, Brimley goes straight through Scarborough, past Steeles Avenue and ends at 14th Avenue in Markham.
 The Scarborough portion is mainly residential with small strip plazas along the way, and the super-regional mall, Scarborough Town Centre.
 North of Finch Avenue is Brimley Woods (Macklin's Bush), a small forest patch and now city park of what the area once looked like.
 Past Steeles, Brimley weaves through the residential areas of the Milliken community of Markham.

 History

 The origins of the street's name is unknown, but it could be named for a village in Teignbridge in England given the origins of many of Scarborough's early settlers.
 Before the name came into use it was sixth concession east of Yonge Street.
+The name appeared in a 1933 map by the Ontario Department of Highways running from Kingston Road to Eglinton.

 The corner of Brimley Road and Sheppard Avenue marks the central location around which the community of Agincourt was formed during the mid-19th century.
 The road has also come to border the neighbourhood Kennedy Park and the electoral districts Scarborough—Agincourt and Scarborough—Rouge River.

 A museum off Brimley north of Lawrence Avenue East in Thomson Park pays tribute to the founding family of the former Township of Scarborough; West Highland Creek, a tributary of the Highland Creek, runs through the park.